mssalvatore/command-line-challenges/README.txt

 18. (B) List the contents of the "challenges" directory (like challenge 3), but show the permissions for each file.

 19. (B) Append some text to the end of "restricted.txt".
-It's OK if this takes 2 steps
+It's OK to do this in 2 steps.

 20. (B) Run the "hello_executable" program.

 21. (B) Run the "challenge_20" program.
-It's OK if this takes 2 steps.
+It's OK to do this in 2 steps.

 22. (B) Compile and run "compile_me.c".
 It's OK to do this in 2 steps.